 <svg>elements as can cause a page rendering bug.

 - To use SVG spritemap image icons with Internet Explorer, use the svg4everybody script.

 - Currently, if you need to use the Salesforce header or sidebar, you can not specify the

 <html>element.
 In this case, the SVG icons are not supported.

-Finally, we’d love to hear your feedback.
-Please share your thoughts about any aspect of the Lightning Design System via our GitHub issues.
+We’d love to hear your feedback.
+Please share your thoughts about any aspect of the Salesforce Lightning Design System via our GitHub issues.